-Interestingly, capital intensity shows a similar pattern to the labour share, with a marked decline until 2007, and a slight increase thereafter in most countries.
+Interestingly, the capital-value added ratio shows a similar pattern to the labour share, with a marked decline until 2007, and a slight increase thereafter in most countries.
 Ostensibly, this contrasts with explanations for the decline in the labour share based on an increase in capital intensity.